 However, many features that were originally promised were not forthcoming, and in addition to system problems, and lack of support, there was a change in service provider, and then the provider went out of business.

 Finally, in late 2005, Mr. Kranjec re-visited the Blue Link solution.
-As he investigated all the options available, Mr. Kranjec decided Blue Link’s inventory management functionality was the best solution for his company.
+As he investigated all the options available, Mr. Kranjec decided Blue Link’s ERP inventory system was the best solution for his company.
 He migrated his company system to Blue Link ERP in February 2005.

 Blue Link ERP had the features he needed, and “although at the upper limit of the price range, looked good.”
 Blue Link ERP uses Microsoft SQL-Server for the back-end database, and scales from single-user to dozens of concurrent users, and handles large transaction volumes.